Kelly Ripa Wears String Bikini Wading In Tropical Water And Her Husband Is Proud

 A photo of Kelly Ripa wearing a string bikini while wading in tropical water is setting pulses racing, especially her husband’s.
 Mark Consuelos posted an image of his wife on Instagram looking quite amazing on Sunday during their current getaway.

 E!
-Online reports that after two decades of marriage, the pair still have the hots for each other.
+Online reports that after two decades of marriage, the pair still has the hots for each other.

 “Sultry Sundays with the sexy one are my fave…,” Consuelos captioned the image of Ripa in her bikini.